Statement of Service for VA Loans

 |---|---|---|

-| Who uses it | Active-duty service members | Veterans (separated from service) |
+| Who uses it | Active-duty service members | Veterans separated from service |

 | Who issues it | Commanding officer, adjutant, or personnel officer | Military at time of separation |

-| When you get it | On request, before or during loan process | Provided at separation — already in hand |
+| When you get it | On request, before or during the loan process | Issued at separation and already in hand |

 | What it shows | Current duty status, entry date, years of service, lost time | Full service record, character of discharge |

-| Purpose in loan process | VA eligibility + lender employment verification | VA eligibility only |
+| Purpose in loan process | VA eligibility and employment verification | VA eligibility only |

-National Guard and Reserve Considerations
+National Guard and Reserve: Different Rules Apply

-Mistake 1: Leaving the Lost Time Field Blank
+Leaving the Lost Time Field Blank

-Mistake 2: Waiting Until You're Under Contract
+Waiting Until You’re Under Contract to Request It

 Questions to Ask Your Lender